-- 37. (a) A student who wishes to be absent from the Faculty for a semester or more must apply ONLINE for Leave of Absence. - (b) Leave of Absence will not be granted for more than two (2) consecutive semesters in the first instance.
-However, students may apply for an extension of leave. - (c) Leave of Absence will not be granted for more than two (2) consecutive years. - (d) Applications for Leave of Absence should normally be submitted no later than the end of the prescribed change in registration period in the relevant semester.

-- 38. A student who does not register for any course during a semester without having obtained Leave of Absence will be deemed to have voluntarily withdrawn from the Faculty and will have to re-apply for entry into the Faculty if she/he - 39.
-A student who voluntarily withdraws from the so desires.

-University and then applies for re-admission within five (5) years shall be granted exemption and credit for all courses previously passed unless the Department concerned declares that the material covered in a course has become outdated.
+- 1.20.1 (a) A student who wishes to be absent from the Faculty for a semester or more must apply ONLINE for Leave of Absence. - (b) Leave of Absence will not be granted for more than two (2) consecutive semesters in the first instance.
+However, students may apply for an extension of leave. - (c) Leave of Absence will not be granted for more than two (2) consecutive years. - (d) Applications for Leave of Absence should normally be submitted no later than the end of the prescribed change in registration period in the relevant semester. - 1.20.2 A student who does not register for any course during a semester without having obtained Leave of Absence will be deemed to have voluntarily withdrawn from the Faculty and will have to re-apply for entry into the Faculty if she/he so desires. - 1.20.3 A student who voluntarily withdraws from the University and then applies for re-admission within five (5) years shall be granted exemption and credit for all courses previously passed unless the Department concerned declares that the material covered in a course has become outdated.
 All grades previously obtained except those for courses declared outdated shall be used in the determination of the GPA of such a student.

-P. GPA AND CLASS OF DEGREE AWARDED
+1.21 GPA AND CLASS OF DEGREE AWARDED

-- 40. (a) All students in the Faculty, irrespective of their date of entry into the Faculty, are subjected to the NEW GPA regulations. - (b) A cumulative grade point average based on all courses completed and for which quality points have been assigned (excluding preliminary courses, those taken on a pass/fail basis, audited courses and courses designated I or IP), will be calculated and recorded on the student's transcript. - (c) Honour's Grade Point Average based on grades obtained on relevant Levels II and III courses, including all courses in the declared major(s)/minor(s)/option whether passed or failed, will be used for determination of the class of the degree.
+- 1.21.1 (a) All students in the Faculty, irrespective of their date of entry into the Faculty, are subjected to the NEW GPA regulations. - (b) A cumulative grade point average based on all courses completed and for which quality points have been assigned (excluding preliminary courses, those taken on a pass/fail basis, audited courses and courses designated I or IP), will be calculated and recorded on the student's transcript. - (c) Honour's Grade Point Average based on grades obtained on relevant Levels II and III courses, including all courses in the declared major(s)/minor(s)/option whether passed or failed, will be used for determination of the class of the degree.
 (See Regulations 52 and 53 for the relationship between marks, Grade Point Average and Class of Honours.) - (d) First Class Honours, Second Class Honours (Upper and Lower Division), or a Pass degree will be awarded on the based on the Weighted Grade Point Average (GPA) of all Level II/III courses taken (passed and failed).

-Q. GRADING SCHEME FOR ALL STUDENTS
+1.22 GRADING SCHEME FOR ALL STUDENTS

-Effective 2014/15 academic year, all undergraduate students in the UWI system will be graded under a new scheme.
-The details of this scheme are given below in item 52 and grade description is provided for your attention in SECTION IV.
+1.22.1 Effective 2014/15 academic year, all undergraduate students in the UWI system will be graded under a new scheme.
 Please note that to record a pass on any subject students must attain a minimum mark of 50% which translates to a quality point of 2.0 or a grade of C.

-41. The Grading Scheme used in the Faculty of Food & Agriculture is as follows:
+The Grading Scheme used in the Faculty of Food & Agriculture is as follows: